harryprayiv/nix-hell/docs/readme.md

 The great insight I am borrowing from Hell is that scripting languages do not need to be powerful.
 They need to be correct.
 A language that distinguishes `StorePath` from `Text` and `Secret` from `Text` is already dramatically safer than bash without needing anything more sophisticated than a simply-typed lambda calculus.

 The Nix ecosystem deserves a scripting language that understands it.
-Hell gave us the foundation.
-Nix-Hell is what you build on top.
+Hell gave us the stable foundation.
+Nix-Hell is what I will build on top of that stable foundation.

 Code coming shortly.
 Collaborators welcome.